-The intention of the AAS -Computer-Aided Design program is to prepare students for immediate employment as CAD technicians.
+The Engineering Design-SolidWorks certificate is designed to prepare students for immediate employment as CAD technicians or designers.
 The program is also suited to individuals currently employed in the field of drafting who are seeking training in computer-aided design.
+This certificate was also designed to serve as a path into an AAS degree in Computer-Aided Design or Automation and Design Man.